rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

 ### Start, check status, and enable a web engine

 After you have installed a web engine, you must start and enable it.
 You can also check the status of a web engine.

+#### CentOS 7 and Ubuntu 16/18

+Use the following command to start the web engine:

+    systemctl start httpd

+Use the following command to enable the web engine:

+    systemctl enable httpd

+You can check the status of a web engine by using the following command:

+    systemctl status httpd

+#### CentOS 6 and Ubuntu 14

+Use the following command to start the web server:

+*Ubuntu 14*

+   service apache2 start

+*CentOS 6*

+   service httpd start

+Use the following command to enable the web engine:

+    systemctl enable httpd

+### Configure phpMyAdmin

+There are two configuration files that you must edit in phpMyAdmin:

+- **/etc/httpd/conf.d/phpMyAdmin.conf**: A virtual host pointing toward the phpMyAdmin application **/usr/share/phpMyAdmin**.
+- **/etc/phpMyAdmin/config.inc.php**: A phpMyAdmin configuration file that points toward the host and the database port.